Posted on April 23, 2019 in Sex Crimes

 Many defense attorneys report that testifying is not always in the best interests of the accused.
 In the event an accuser levies a completely bogus charge and the accused has an ironclad alibi, the accused should of course work to prove his or her alibi in a court of law.
 However, most rape accusations occur between people who know each other, and many false accusations follow consensual sex, but one partner decides to file a false claim following consensual sex.
 This can effectively stack the physical evidence against the accused, making it extremely difficult for him or her to prove innocence.

 Even if a false accusation does not lead to a conviction and sentencing, the accused can still face substantial public ridicule, lose his or her job, face child custody complications, and suffer extreme emotional distress due to the false accusation.
-An individual facing a false rape accusation needs a defense attorney to not only prove innocence but also potentially take justified retaliatory action against the false accuser.
+An individual facing a false rape accusation needs a sex crimes defense attorney to not only prove innocence but also potentially take justified retaliatory action against the false accuser.

 If a falsely accused person decides to pursue legal action against his or her accuser, it is very likely he or she will be unable to directly cite anything from the criminal case due to litigation privilege protection, but it is possible to prove civil liability for making false statements to the police, false reporting to the media, and defamatory statements made to other members of the community.
 Additionally, many states have enacted measures to help those wrongfully imprisoned by false accusations to recover compensation for time spent in prison and/or time spent on a sex offender registry.